SiweiMa/Ames-House-Prices-Multiple-Linear-Regression-Project-in-Python/README.md

 # Multiple Linear Regression Project: Ames House Prices
-*The repository is a part of final project of course MSDS 601.*
+*The repository is a part of the final project in course MSDS 601.*

 #### by [Siwei Ma](https://www.linkedin.com/in/siwei-ma-28345856/)

 # Executive Summary
 Give [Ames Housing dataset](http://jse.amstat.org/v19n3/decock.pdf), the project started with an exploratory data analysis (EDA) to identify the missing values, suspicious data, and redundant variables.
 Then I performed a mixed stepwise selection to reduce the set of variables and select the best model based on AIC, BIC, and adjust R-squared.
 With the best model selected, the model assumptions were checked regarding normality, homoscedasticity, collinearity, and linearity between response and predictors.
 Several solutions were proposed to solve the assumption violation.
-The model was then tested on unseed data and scored on Root-Mean-Squared-Error (RMSE).
+The model was then tested on unseen data and scored on Root-Mean-Squared-Error (RMSE).

 # Data Summary
 **Data source**
 The data of this project came from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

 **Data Dictionary**
-As we categorize the similar variables, we can see that some variable have very similar information, such as MS90 in MSSubClass and Duplx in BldgType are exactly identical.
-The data structure issue will be detailed discussed in initial processing section.
+As we categorize similar variables, we can see that some variables have very similar information, such as MS90 in MSSubClass and Duplx in BldgType are exactly identical.
+The data structure issue will be detailed discussed in the initial processing section.

 |Category|Index|Name|
 |--|--|--|